lzrg4life/configs/README.md

 )
 ```

-Open nvim and Confirm the config loaded correctly before continuing.
+Open nvim and confirm the config loaded correctly before continuing.

-### Neovim: Install the plugins
+* You will get a few errors related to the plugins not being installed yet.
+Just hit Enter to get by them for now.

-In nvim do:
+Now, in nvim do:

 ```
 :PlugInstall
 ```

+Close and reopen nvim.

 Then install all the language servers: